hughsie/passim/README.md

 supplied file and verify that it matches.
 There is no authentication or signing verification done so this step is non-optional.
 A malicious server could advertise the hash of `firmware.xml.gz` but actually supply `evil-payload.exe` -- and you do not want that.

+## Firewall Configuration

+Port 27500 should be open by default, but if downloading files fails you can open the port using
+firewalld:

+    $ firewall-cmd --permanent --zone=public --add-port=27500/tcp

 ## Comparisons